 In continuing to accelerate Our Promise digitally, World Vision has introduced several effective and cost-efficient digital innovations to aid the Sierra Leonean healthcare system.
 As part of our COVID-19 response, we have reintroduced the Mobile Training System (MOTS).
-The MOTS digital learning platform was piloted by World Vision with community health workers using voice response technology (IVR).
+The MOTS digital learning platform was piloted by World Vision with community health workers using interactive voice response technology (IVR).
 The platform delivers voice-recorded training content in local languages on the topics of Vaccines and Disease Surveillance, as well as Outbreak Response during the Ebola outbreak in Sierra Leone.

 The 'new normal' presented by COVID-19 prohibits gatherings and calls for social distancing to curtail the spread of the virus.
 World Vision's MOTS is already nationally acclaimed as the safest means of training healthcare workers around the country –including those in the most remote locations– with no need for clustering.